juanaviladev/TheBirthdayGreetings-Kata/README.md

 Kata about Hexagonal Architecture (also known as Ports & Adapters) written in Kotlin

 ## ✨ Getting started
-In this kata we will refactor a tightly coupled, hard to understand, not open to change and not test friendly codebase, apliying Hexagonal Architecture
+In this kata we will refactor a tightly coupled, hard to understand, not open to change and not test friendly codebase, apliying Hexagonal Architecture.

+Before starting the kata you should inform yourself about hexagonal architecture through the resources that you will find below.

 ## 💡 What does the app do?